Lily

 Marlene & Karen

-Marlene and Karen came from a cruelty case in New Hampshire and were put up for adoption at the NHSPCA with the rest of their herd family.
-Unfortunately, due to their shyness and fiber type they were passed over as the rest of their goat/sheep family was adopted out.
-We heard their story and went to go meet them at the NHSPCA facility.
-The names, Marlene and Karen, had already been given and were Deirdre’s grandma and her best friend were named so we felt it was fated for us to go rescue these gals!
-They told us that one woman came out to adopt them but said they weren’t the right fiber type for the wool that she uses so she left without adopting them.
-We don’t know their full story, but we do know that these ladies are very scared of humans and are just starting to learn to trust.
-Sheep are used for meat, dairy and wool around the world.
-Our veterinarian thinks based on their age and breed, Marlene and Karen were most likely a part of a lamb production, where they were impregnated and their babies were taken away to be slaughtered for meat(lamb).
-Marlene and Karen will live the rest of their lives here at the sanctuary and will never be exploited by humans again!
-If you want to learn more about the cruelty in the wool industry visit these links: https://www.peta.org/issues/animals-used-for-clothing/wool-industry/
+Marlene and Karen came from a cruelty case in New Hampshire and were put up for adoption at the New Hampshire SPCA with the rest of their herd.
+Due to their shyness and wool quality, they were passed over as the rest of their goat and sheep family was adopted out.
+We heard their story and went to go meet them at the NHSPCA.
+They had already been named Marlene and Karen, which are Deirdre’s grandma and her best friend’s name, so we felt it was fated for us to go rescue these gals!
+While we don’t know their full story, but we do know that these ladies are very scared of humans and are just starting to learn to trust.

 https://www.idausa.org/campaign/farmed-animal/wool-cruelty/